LiskArchive/lisk-template/README.md

 ## Documentation for contributors

-Several files are especially relevant for contributors:
+Several files especially relevant for contributors can be found in the `docs` directory:
 - `CODE_OF_CONDUCT.md` which should probably be left as it is.
-- `CONTRIBUTING.md` which will benefit from project-specific customisation.
+- `CONTRIBUTING.md` which will benefit from project-specific customization.
-- `ISSUE_TEMPLATE.md` which may need to be adapted to your project.
+- `ISSUE_TEMPLATE.md` and `PULL_REQUEST_TEMPLATE.md` which may need to be adapted to your project.
-- `LICENSE` which should be left alone unless your project is being released under a different licence.
+- Additionally, in the root of the project is the `LICENSE` file, which should be left alone unless your project is being released under a different license.
 In this case the `license` field of the `package.json` file should be updated as well.

 ## Project structure

 - Source code should go in `src`, test code should go in `test`.
-- File names should be `underscore_separated` for best cross-file system compatibility.
+- File and directory names should be `underscore_separated` for best cross-file system compatibility.
 (I.e. not in camel case etc.)
 - nyc output goes into `.nyc_output`, and built files are put into a `dist` directory which is created when needed.
 - Files you do not want to commit can be placed in `.idea` or `tmp` (you will need to create these directories yourself).